-SDG Actions and initiatives Our business SDG goal 7.1: By 2030, ensure universal access to affordable, reliable and modern Goal 7: Affordable and Clean energy services.
+SDG Actions and initiatives Our business SDG goal 7.1: By 2030, ensure universal access to affordable, reliable and modern Goal 7: Affordable and Clean Energy energy services.
 SDG goal 9.1: Develop quality, reliable, sustainable and resilient infrastructure, including regional and transborder infrastructure, to support economic development and human well-being, with a focus on affordable and equitable access for all.

-7 AFFORDABLE AND CLEAN ENERGY 9 INDUSTRY, INNOVATION AND INFRASTRUCTURE and infrastructure
+Contribution: Alinta Energy's strategy to develop new energy generation assets and improve our existing assets to support Australia's transition to a low carbon economy while improve our existing assets to support Australia's transition to a low carbon economy while achieving our purpose to make energy more affordable.

-Energy Goal 9: Industry innovation
+Goal 9: Industry innovation and infrastructure